ashleydavis/rfsd-web-page-eleventy/src/chapter-1.md

 ## 1.8.3 Keep your code working

 Many developers spend much of their time debugging broken or badly behaving code.
-To some extent debugging is necessary, but there are many times when the problems that cause debugging can be avoided.
+To some extent debugging is necessary, but there are many times when the problems that require debugging can be avoided.

 This boils down to what is essentially my most sacred rule of software development: _Keep your code working_.